lewiswigmore/soc-copilot/README.md

 ## License

 This project is licensed under the OpenAI License for GPT-4 models.
+Please refer to the [official website](https://openai.com/) for further information.

 ## Acknowledgments